2021 Segment Notes

 Featured Athletes: Marcus Caston

 You know him and you love him.
-Former racer, now free skiing king Marcus Caston takes us on a roadtrip to a few mom & pop ski areas.
-From Howelsen Hill in Steamboat Springs, to Snow King in Jackson, WY, Marcus shows us what his old racing chops look like.
+Former racer, now freeskiing king Marcus Caston takes us on a roadtrip to a few mom & pop ski areas.
+From Howelsen Hill in Steamboat Springs, Colorado to Snow King in Jackson, Wyoming, Marcus shows us what his old racing chops look like.
 He meets locals who love where they live, and have made these town hills their go to resorts.
 Watching Marcus shred these small town hills will make you rethink your next trip to a big resort.

 At Solitude Mountain Resort in Utah, what looks like a sleeper resort filled with groomers is so much more.
 Take the backroads of skiing at Solitude to Fantasy Ridge, Silver Fork Ridge, and Evergreen to discover some of the best big steeps the mountain terrain has to offer.
 Local skiers Grete Eliassen, Patrick Spence, Harrison Holley, and snowboarder Shannan Yates show us their backyard of spines they play on everyday.
 JT Holmes gives us a crash course in what speed riding looks like in bounds.